-A full astrological analysis involves considering the positions, not only of the Sun, but also the Moon and all the planets.
-Other astrological features are also taken into account, such as the sign rising in the East (the "Ascendant").
+In fact your star sign indicates only the Sun's position in the zodiac at the moment of your birth.
+A full astrological analysis involves considering the positions, not only of the Sun, but also the Moon and planets.
+Other astrological features are also taken into account, such as the zodiac sign rising in the East (the "Ascendant").

 As you can imagine, calculating all of this information is a complicated task that, if done by hand, would take an experienced astrologer about an hour.
 Thankfully, modern software can perform these calculations in less than a second.

 Interpreting charts requires intelligence, skill, and subtlety.
 It is best done by a professional astrologer.
-However, advances in software mean that basic interpretation can also be automated.
+However, advances in software mean that basic chart interpretation can also be automated.

 The astrological services provided on our site use these automated procedures.
 They are completely free to use and have the advantage of being instant and confidential.

 The cycles of day and night (Sun), tides (Moon), and the seasons dominated the lives of early hunter-gatherers.
 For nomadic and seafaring peoples, navigation by the stars was also vital to their survival.

 With the emergence of settled communities, domestication of livestock, and the cultivation of crops, it became important to anticipate the changing of the seasons.

 While seasonal changes could be observed from the weather, plant growth, and breeding cycles, more accurate predictions became possible with the invention of astronomical calendars.